 A DC vaccine was recommended in 103 patients.
 The production process of the DC vaccine was repeated twice in 10 patients and three times in one patient due to manufacturing failures yielding 115 cases of DC production batches.
 However, only 49 DC vaccines were successfully produced and eventually administered (see Figure 1).
-One patient was vaccinated with two different batches, one being manufactured when the first one was used up.
+One of use; OA are governed by the applicable Creative Commons Licensi patient was vaccinated with two different batches, one being manufactured when the first one was used up.
 Therefore, a total of 48 patients who were vaccinated during multimodal individualized treatment were analyzed.
 These patients composed a set of case series with a total of 160 evaluable events available for comparative analyses.